Tarah Ballinger, MD

 Conquer Cancer, the ASCO Foundation

-What’s next: Using state of the art technology and multi-disciplinary expertise, Dr. Ballinger and her team will comprehensively study exercise capacity, muscle contraction, musculoskeletal tissue quality, and molecular changes in muscle tissue.
+Dr. Ballinger and her team will comprehensively study exercise capacity, muscle contraction, musculoskeletal tissue quality, and molecular changes in muscle tissue.
+The LIV trial is open and will ultimately enroll 72 patients.

 Dr. Tarah Ballinger received her bachelor’s degree from the University of Notre Dame and her MD from Indiana University.
 She completed her internal medicine residency at Vanderbilt University and her oncology fellowship at Indiana University before joining the faculty there in 2017.
 She currently serves as an Assistant Professor of Clinical Medicine and is the Sheila D. Ward Scholar in Oncology at the Indiana University Simon Cancer Center.